 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Peel the sweet potatoes and slice them thinly using a mandoline.
+- Slice sweet potatoes: Peel the sweet potatoes and slice them thinly using a mandoline.
 Place them into a bowl.

-- Mix together cinnamon, cumin, cayenne pepper, turmeric, grated garlic, and olive oil.
+- Seasoning: Mix cinnamon, cumin, cayenne pepper, turmeric, grated garlic, and olive oil.
 Rub the sweet potato slices with this mixture.

-- Mix together the milk and the cream, add a little salt to the mixture.
+- Mix milk and cream, add a little salt to the mixture.

 - Bake for about 40-50 minutes or until the sweet potatoes are soft.
 If the gratin gets too brown too soon, cover it loosely with aluminum foil.